Who Owns Intellectual Property?

 These are called common law precedents based on previous legal cases.
 Typically, this includes intellectual property protection for:

 - The person who created it

 - The person who paid for it

-- Improvements made by one party owned separately than the original party that owned it, such as adding new technology to a non-technological product
+- Improvements made by one party, such as adding new technology to a non-technological product, which are owned separately from the original party that owned it

 Subject Matter Experts, Sources, and Interview Subjects